Essentials in Writing

 The sequence of topics is somewhat similar from level to level, beginning each level with instruction on sentence structure and grammar, shifting toward more composition work, and generally concluding with poetry in the elementary grades.
 Upper levels begin with sentence structure (e.g., clauses and proper construction), then progress through paragraphs, essays, and research papers.
 There is enough repetition that you might even be able to skip a year once or twice.

-The "Letter to Parent," found in the downloadable PDF files, includes instructions for parents for administering the course.
+The "Letter to Parent," found in the downloadable PDF files or printed book, includes instructions for parents for administering the course.
 For the older levels, it suggests various options, including working on some of the essay lessons, switching to the research paper, then returning to work on more essays.

 I mentioned that composition instruction is advanced, but Stephens teaches in increments that are manageable for children to handle, walking students through the steps of the writing process on most assignments.
 He always models the type of writing students are to do.
 So while it might be more advanced, it is not more difficult.
 Stephens also uses graphic organizers at different points to make it easy for students to organize their ideas before beginning to write.
 Check list forms are included for students to verify they have met the requirements of an assignment.

 While there is repetition from year to year, much more time is spent developing writing skills rather than reviewing grammar.
 This means these courses are likely to appeal to students who might be bored with other courses that spend a great deal of time on grammar review each year.

 The publisher's website lists the table of contents for each course for grades and includes the number of class periods the course should require, the number of video lessons, the number of worksheets, and a list of each lesson's title.
 (This informaton is not in the downloadable files.)